-This program does not grant credit for or waive any NAU MSW Program requirements for previous work, volunteer work, or life experience.
-This policy is stated in the Admissions Packet, Student Handbook and Field Manual, on the program's web page, and in all other program materials.
+The NAU MSW program does not grant credit for or waive any program requirements for previous work, volunteer work, or life experience.
+This policy is stated in the MSW Student Handbook and Field Education Manual, on the MSW program's web page, and in all other program materials.